kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 5 - An Euler diagram of the common variants in samples located in the Americas relative to the scale of the human genome.
+        <span style="font-weight: bold;">Figure 5 - Common variants in perspective.</span> An Euler diagram of the common variants in samples located in the Americas relative to the scale of the human genome.
 As a small note, the positions and orientations of ellipses within the Euler diagram differ slightly from Figure 3.
 This is because the eulerr package gives varied results with each run due to random starting conditions within the algorithm.
     </p>
 </center>
 <br>